19 bodies hung from bridge or hacked up in Mexico gang feud

 MEXICO CITY (AP) — Mexican police found nine bodies hanging from an overpass Thursday alongside a drug cartel banner threatening rivals, and seven more corpses hacked up and dumped by the road nearby.
 Just down the road were three more bodies, for a total of 19.

-The killing spree in the western city of Uruapan marked a return to the grisly massacres carried out by drug cartels at the height of Mexico’s 2006-2012 drug war, when piles of bodies were dumped on roadways as a message to authorities and rival gangs.
+The killing spree reported by prosecutors in the western state of Michoacan marked a return to the grisly massacres carried out by drug cartels at the height of Mexico’s 2006-2012 drug war, when piles of bodies were dumped on roadways as a message to authorities and rival gangs.

-Two of the bodies hung by ropes from the overpass by their necks, half naked, were women, as was one of the dismembered bodies.
+Two of the bodies hung by ropes from the overpass by their necks, half naked, were women, as was one of the dismembered bodies found in the city of Uruapan, Michoacan Attorney General Adrián López Solís said at a news conference.

+The victims had been shot to death.
+Some were hung with their hands bound, some with their pants pulled down.

 While the banner was not completely legible, it bore the initials of the notoriously violent Jalisco drug cartel, and mentioned the Viagras, a rival gang.
 “Be a patriot, kill a Viagra,” the banner read in part.

+“This kind of cynical impunity has been increasing in Michoacan,” Hope added.

+In one particularly brazen attack in May, a convoy of pickups and SUVs openly marked with the letters “CJNG” — the Spanish initials of The Jalisco New Generation Cartel — drove through the city of Zamora, Michoacan, at night, shooting up police vehicles and killing or wounding several officers.

-Adrian Lopez, the attorney general for the western state of Michoacan, said the killings appeared to be part of a turf war.
+The state attorney general said the killings discovered Thursday appeared to be part of a turf war.

-“Certain criminal gangs are fighting over territory, to control activities related to drug production distribution and consumption,” Lopez said.
+“Certain criminal gangs are fighting over territory, to control activities related to drug production distribution and consumption,” López Solís said.
 “Unfortunately, this conflict results in these kinds of acts that justifiably alarm the public.”

 For years, Mexican cartels had seemed loath to draw attention to themselves with mass public displays of bodies.
 Instead, the gangs went to great lengths to hide bodies, by creating clandestine burial pits or dissolving corpses in caustic chemicals.